Florida State vs. UMass NCAA Football Odds, Plays and Insights | October 23, 2021

 UMass Stats and Trends

-- UMass has three wins against the spread in six games this year.
+- UMass has three wins against the spread in six games this season.

-- The Minutemen have covered the spread once this year when underdogs by 35.5 points or more (in three chances).
+- This year, the Minutemen have just one ATS win in three games as an underdog of 35.5 points or more.

-- UMass' games this season have gone over the total in three out of six opportunities (50%).
+- UMass has eclipsed the over/under in 50% of its opportunities this year (three times over six games with a set point total).

 - The Minutemen have turned the ball over four more times (10 total) than the Seminoles have forced a turnover (6) this season.